mirego/telemetry_ui/README.md

 ```

 That’s it!
 You can declare as many metrics as you want and they will render in HTML on your page!

+## License

+`TelemetryUI` is © 2022 [Mirego](https://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
+See the [`LICENSE.md`](https://github.com/mirego/mix_audit/blob/master/LICENSE.md) file.

+## About Mirego

+[Mirego](https://www.mirego.com) is a team of passionate people who believe that work is a place where you can innovate and have fun.
+We’re a team of [talented people](https://life.mirego.com) who imagine and build beautiful Web and mobile applications.
+We come together to share ideas and [change the world](http://www.mirego.org).

+We also [love open-source software](https://open.mirego.com) and we try to give back to the community as much as we can.